Accommodations Toolkit

 Accommodation:

-Rest or break needed due to fatigue, behavior plan, sensory needs, and/or health related needs.
-This accommodation is not to be confused with a break provided for all students.
+Rest or break: Rest or break needed due to fatigue, behavior plan, sensory needs, or health related needs.
+This accommodation is not to be confused with a break provided for all students such as a stand and stretch break or break between subparts.

 Utah